benjaminion/upgrading-ethereum-book/src/book.md

 Calculating the hash tree root of an SSZ object is recursive.
 Given a composite SSZ object, we iteratively move through the layers of its structure until we reach a basic type or collection of basic types that we can pack into chunks and Merkleize directly.
 Then we move back through the structure using the calculated hash tree roots as chunks themselves.

 The process of calculating a hash tree root is defined in the [Simple Serialize specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization), and that's the place to go for the full details.
 However, in simplified form (once again ignoring the SSZ union type) there are basically two paths to choose from when finding an object's hash tree root.
-For basic types or collections of basic types (lists and vectors), we just pack and Merkleize directly.
-For containers and collections of composite types, we recursively find the hash tree roots of the contents.
+  - For basic types or collections of basic types (lists and vectors), we just pack and Merkleize directly.
+  - For containers and collections of composite types, we recursively find the hash tree roots of the contents.

 The following two rules are a simplified summary of the first six rules listed in [the specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization).
- 1. If `X` is an SSZ basic object, a list or vector of basic objects, or a bitlist or bit vector, then `hash_tree_root(X) = merkleize_chunks(pack(X))`.
-The packing function returns a list of chunks that can be Merkleized directly.
+ 1. If `X` is an SSZ basic object, a list or vector of basic objects, or a bitlist or bitvector, then `hash_tree_root(X) = merkleize_chunks(pack(X))`.
+The `pack()` function returns a list of chunks that can be Merkleized directly.
  2. If `X` is an SSZ container, or a vector or list of composite objects, then the hash tree root is calculated recursively, `hash_tree_root(X) = merkleize_chunks([hash_tree_root(x) for x in X])`.
 The list comprehension is a list of hash tree roots, which is equivalent to a list of chunks.

 We'll see plenty of concrete applications of these two rules in the [worked example](#worked-example) below.

 ##### Packing and Chunking

-Merkleization operates on lists of "chunks", which are 32-byte blobs of data.
+Merkleization operates on lists of "chunks" which are 32-byte blobs of data.
 Lists generated by means of step 2 above are already in this form.
 However, step 1 involves basic objects that require a "packing and chunking" operation prior to Merkleization.

 The [spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization) gives the precise rules, but it basically looks like this:
   - The object (a basic type, a list/vector of basic types, or a bitlist/bitvector) is serialised via SSZ.
 The sentinel bit is omitted from the serialisation of bitlist types.
   - The serialisation is right-padded with zero bytes up to the next full chunk (32 byte boundary).
   - The result is split into a list of 32 byte chunks.
-  - If necessary, further (virtual) zero chunks will be appended to reach the following total lengths (only lists and bitlists will need this extra padding):
+  - If necessary, further (virtual) zero chunks will be appended to reach the following total lengths (only lists and bitlists might actually need extra padding):
      - All basic types give a single chunk; no basic type has a serialisation longer than 32 bytes.
      - `Bitlist[N]` and `Bitvector[N]`: `(N + 255) // 256` (dividing by chunk size in bits and rounding up)
      - `List[B, N]` and `Vector[B, N]`, where `B` is a basic type: `(N * size_of(B) + 31) // 32` (dividing by chunk size in bytes and rounding up)

-Containers and composite objects that result from rule 2 will have the following number of chunks, including zero-chunk padding where required for lists.
+Containers and composite objects that result from rule 2 will have the following numbers of chunks, including zero-chunk padding where required for lists.
    * `List[C, N]` and `Vector[C, N]`, where `C` is a composite type: `N`, since the Merkleization comprises `N` hash tree roots.
-   * Containers: `len(fields)`, since there is one hash tree root per field.
+   * Containers: `len(fields)`, since there is one hash tree root per field in the container.

-It may not be immediately obvious why lists and bitlists are padded with zero chunks up to their full maximum lengths, even if these are "virtual" chunks.
+It is not immediately obvious why lists and bitlists are padded with zero chunks up to their full maximum lengths, even if these are "virtual" chunks.
 However, this enables the use of generalised indices which provide a consistent way of creating Merkle proofs against hash tree roots, the topic of our [next section](/part2/building_blocks/merkle_proofs).

-Recall that, in addition to any padding added here, the Merkleization process will further pad the list of chunks with zero chunks to make it a power of two in length.
+Recall that, in addition to any padding added here, the Merkleization process will further pad the list with zero chunks to make it up to a power of two in length.

 ##### Mixing in the length